peat-platform/peat-docker/README.md

 You can edit the code rather easily, the Dockerfile syntax is explained clearly on the Docker website.

 ## Common issues
+### I followed the Boot2Docker tutorial but I am not in a Boot2Docker prompt
+This may be because you never entered the Boot2Docker prompt, try calling ```boot2docker ssh``` from the command prompt/terminal.

+If this does not fix your problem check that a Boot2Docker virtual machine is running in VirtualBox.

 ### That name already exists

 This more than likely means you are attempting to run a second container with an already existing ```--name``` tag.
 Either do a ```sudo docker rm -f $CONTAINER_NAME``` and then run the other container or run the second container with a unique ```--name``` tag.